-Senate Delves Into Trump’s Pick for California Federal Judge
+Senate Approves Trump’s Pick for California Federal Judge

-WASHINGTON (CN) — Senators teed up the confirmation of Fernando Lazaro Allene-Rocha for a seat on the Central District of California bench Friday, by formally considering his nomination on the floor.
+WASHINGTON (CN) — Senators voted to confirm Fernando Lazaro Allene-Rocha for a seat on the Central District of California bench Sunday following an agreement on a Covid-19 relief bill.

-A vote is expected this weekend on Allene-Roca’s confirmation to the California court.

 Allene-Rocha worked for the federal government from 1987 until 1999, starting in Los Angeles County as a deputy district attorney.
 He spent about four years with the Southern District of Florida as an assistant U.S. attorney before moving to the Central District of California in the same position.